 If all this is very hard, and you are truly hurting, then perhaps it’s time to get help for that.
 Having a good Valentine’s Day by this time next year means becoming self-empowered (my favorite word in my psychotherapy/coaching practice) to do it.
 And coping with the hope that we can achieve many of our life goals, including having a partner, over time.
 But I think it takes work.
 Every client I’ve ever seen, after many years of doing psychotherapy with gay men, who has gone from working with me as a single person to having a partner, has had to “stack the deck” in his favor by working on it, in various ways, to increase the odds that a suitable relationship emerges in his life.

 If Valentine’s Day is about expressing affection, let me start by expressing my affection for all who take the time to read this.
 It is my honor and privilege to help people, via my practice, blog, podcast, etc., and I truly value you and appreciate the opportunity to share with you, not only formal skills of counseling, but also my affection for helping out guys in the community.
 So, no red hearts or cupids — but perhaps just a big thank you and an XOXO to all who need it or want it on this day. 🙂

-For more information about scheduling an appointment for therapy or coaching, as an individual or as a couple, whether it’s in the office in Los Angeles (near San Vicente and Sixth) or via phone, or via webcam (anywhere in the world), please email me at Ken@GayTherapyLA.com, or call/text 310-339-5778.
+For more information about scheduling an appointment for therapy, sex therapy, coaching, as an individual or as a couple, whether it’s in the office in Los Angeles (near San Vicente and Sixth) or via phone, or via webcam (anywhere in the world), please email me at Ken@GayTherapyLA.com, or call/text 310-339-5778.
 My associates and I would be happy to help, offering sessions 7 days a week.